 But, I can promise that I never stop searching and praying for the answer.

 So, lest anyone think I'm just a google crazy momma, here's a little background on me that I have never really divulged on this blog.
 Mainly for privacy reasons and out of respect for others.
 But also because I jumped into this whole blogging thing without really taking the time to form some sort of starting point.

 My first job out of college was working full time at a daycare center in the 2 yr old classroom.
 I had a child with autism in my group.
 He was severe but we had some strategies that would help him function in the classroom.
 I guess this spawned my interest in special needs children.

 3 years later, I ended up as the Head Teacher in a public school classroom for Exceptional Children (students aged 3-5 with diagnosed disabilities).

-My understanding and implementation of a communication system for children with autism seemed to cause the children who fell under the autism umbrella to be filtered into my classroom.
+My understanding and implementation of a communication system for children with autism encouraged the children who fell under the autism umbrella to be filtered into my classroom.